 Maggie joined Watsi on October 29th, 2014.
-One year ago, Maggie joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Maggie's most recent donation traveled 7,400 miles to support Sophat, a 28-year-old mechanic from Cambodia, to fund a myringoplasty so he can hear well.
+Two years ago, Maggie joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Maggie's most recent donation traveled 8,400 miles to support Nada, a playful 3-year-old girl from Tanzania, to fund corrective surgery so she can walk and grow without pain.

 Sophat is a 28-year-old mechanic.
 His father passed away when he was young, so he lives with his mother and takes care of her.
 In addition to working as a mechanic, he also grows vegetables to sell.
 When he is not working, he likes to ride motorbikes, play sports, and watch the news on television.
 When he was 14 years old, Sophat had an ear infection.
 This infection caused the tympanic membrane, or the ear drum, in his left ear to perforate.
 Now, Sophat experiences pain, hearing loss, and discharge from the ear.
 He has difficulty working, taking care of his mother, and communicating with others.
 Fortunately, our medical partner, Children's Surgical Centre (CSC), is helping Sophat finally receive treatment.
 He traveled to CSC and, on August 23rd, he will undergo a myringoplasty procedure in his left ear.
 During the procedure, surgeons will close the perforation.
 Now, CSC is requesting $464 to fund this procedure.
 This will cover the cost of the medications, supplies, and inpatient care.
 Sophat shared, "I hope after surgery my ear will become healthy, and I can hear well and feel no pain.
 I will be able to work more and feel good when I make more money to support my living and my mom."